notmyname/swift/doc/source/development_saio.rst

      python-pastedeploy python-netifaces python-pip python-sphinx`
   #. `sudo pip install mock tox dnspython`
   #.
 Install anything else you want, like screen, ssh, vim, etc.

+Other distributions may use slightly different package names.
+For example, the main package is named openstack-swift in Fedora.

 -----------------------------
 Setting up Drives for Storage